nlarios/antaeus/README.md

   * If balance of customer is different than the one of the invoice, both are converted to the base currency
   * If the customer have enough balance, he is charged.
 T
   * The invoice status is changed to PAID and the value of the invoice is removed from his balance.
-  * Customer balance and the status of the invoice are The method returns true if the invoice was successfully paid and the customer was charged
+  * Customer balance and the status of the invoice are updated in the database
+  * The method returns true if the invoice was successfully paid and the customer was charged

 ### REST API